Digine-Labs/rosettanet-docs/src/accounts.md

 If you have another wallet that already holds a Rosettanet account, you can also transfer funds using your **Ethereum address** directly.
 For example, open MetaMask, click the “Send” button, and paste your Ethereum wallet address into the "To" field.

 > Note: This method only works if both wallets are connected to the Rosettanet network and the accounts have already been deployed.

-## What happens if I mistakenly send funds to my Rosettanet account from any CEX or another Starknet account?

-## How can I learn my actual Starknet account address?